The64thGamer/cheeseepedia/content/bvaitluwu1utoyvk/content.md

-The ***SPT 1980's Remodel Program* was a remodel of *Pizza Time Theatre* and *ShowBiz Pizza Place* restaurants that has been conceptualized during {{< wiki-link "Concept Unification" >}} to unite the two brands under one look.
+The ***SPT 1980's Remodel Program* was a remodel of *Pizza Time Theatre* and *ShowBiz Pizza Place* restaurants that has been conceptualized during [Concept Unification] to unite the two brands under one look.
 The remodel also aimed to look more like a place families would stop by on the regular, as by this time ShowBiz was more focused on giving families their best experience when they visit.**

 ## History

-During {{< wiki-link "Concept Unification" >}}, there was an effort to unite both Pizza Time Theatre and ShowBiz Pizza Place stores under a unified design.
+During [Concept Unification], there was an effort to unite both Pizza Time Theatre and ShowBiz Pizza Place stores under a unified design.
-The first location to be remodeled under this program would be the {{< wiki-link "Austin, TX (502 W Ben White Blvd)" >}} location in 1986 and would later be the building blocks for the later 1994 SPT Repositioning / Remodel Program|1990s remodels that would take place between 1994 and 1997
+The first location to be remodeled under this program would be the [Austin, TX (502 W Ben White Blvd)] location in 1986 and would later be the building blocks for the later 1994 SPT Repositioning / Remodel Program|1990s remodels that would take place between 1994 and 1997

 ## Design

-Contrary to popular belief, the iconic checkers around the building that the remodel is most commonly associated with didn't debut until around the opening of the {{< wiki-link "Irving, TX (3903 W Airport Fwy)" >}} in 1988.
+Contrary to popular belief, the iconic checkers around the building that the remodel is most commonly associated with didn't debut until around the opening of the [Irving, TX (3903 W Airport Fwy)] in 1988.

 #### Exterior